• Skip to main content

 Are Our Brains Developed to Prefer a Female Voice?

-Take any group of listeners, and you’ll find it may not be all that difficult to find a female voice that everyone enjoys.
+Take any group of listeners, and you’ll find it may not be all that difficult to find a experiment.
 Finding a male voice everyone likes, however, can be a real challenge.
 Stanford University Professor Clifford Nass noted this fact, while pointing out the human brain is actually developed to like female voices.

 Studies have found this preference can be traced as far back as the womb, where unborn babies reacted to the sound of their mother’s voice.
 They didn’t react to other women’s voices, nor did they react to their father’s voice.